layer6ai-labs/TAFA/README.md

 ## Instructions:

-For running TAFA on Amazon datasets (digital music, grocery and gourmet food, video games, cds and vinyl), please run the following command:
+To train and eveluate TAFA on the Amazon datasets (digital music, grocery and gourmet food, video games, cds and vinyl), run the following command:
 ```bash
 sh run_amazon.sh [digital_music|grocery_and_gourmet_food|video_games|cds_and_vinyl]
 ```